IMJLA/PsNtfs/docs/en-US/Get-FolderAce.md

 # Get-FolderAce

 ## SYNOPSIS
-Alternative to Get-Acl designed to be as lightweight as possible
+Alternative to Get-Acl designed to be as lightweight and flexible as possible

 ## SYNTAX